SCU Dempsey Cronin Invitational

 I'm a coach that prefers case debate.
 I'm generally suspicious of all of your claims, so focus on a few arguments where the logic and empirical support all line up.

 I'm not a blank slate.
 I speak English and understand many of the shared concepts you need to navigate being an engaged citizen.
 I read the news and have a decent grip on history.
 Treat me as an educated adult.
 Also treat me as someone who has seen enough debate rounds to know that many debaters lie or twist the facts constantly.
 I will be skeptical of your links and your impacts every step of the way.
 Make the case for their likelihood.
+No blippy, jargony taglines where you expect me to fill in what it means.
 Usually a round comes down to two or three points with me, so quality over quantity should be your mantra.
 I'm also not an interventionist.
 I'm here to reward the best debater and won't make arguments on your opponents' behalf.
-But I have no problem saying that I don't buy an argument, so even when your opponent drops the argument you have to make the case for its likelihood.
+But I have no problem saying that I don't buy an argument, so even when your opponent drops the argument you have to make the case for its likelihood and importance.
+I am perfectly fine (in fact I encourage) you to dismiss baseless assertions as just that and not spend too much time on them.

 Please respect the style.
 Try to make the exchange of ideas work.
 Parli is not set up for a good spread round; it’s too messy when it’s done.
 Running arguments in a way that makes it difficult to understand so you can win because your opponents are unable to respond is elitist and antithetical to an activity that should improve communication skills.
 And prep time is limited, which means a more narrow view of topicality than policy debate (the style) to keep it fair.
 In practically all cases I'd prefer you just debate the darn topic.
 No squirrelly definitions that leave no room for the other side.